For Life-Threatening Emergencies, CALL 911

-The Hamre Center for Health & Wellness offers emergency counseling services for students during office hours whenever school is in session.
+The Hamre Center for Health & Wellness offers emergency support for students during office hours whenever school is in session.
 After hours, if you are having thoughts of harming yourself or are feeling dangerously out of control, you have several resources available to you.
 If residing on campus, we recommend you first contact your RA/CA or RHD who can help you determine the best option and facilitate your decision.

 An additional resource for students with counseling needs is the 24/7 phone counseling service contracted through the HWC for all full-time enrolled Macalester students.
 Simply call HWC at 651-696-6275 and press “2” when you reach the voice mail.

 Consider going to the nearest emergency room or calling 911.
 The closest emergency room to campus is at Regions Hospital (651-254-1000), located at 640 Jackson Street in downtown St. Paul.